XinTongBUPT/Intern-Project-Video/README.md

 # Out of the Box experience (OOBE) application；
-Provides various features for the end user who has purchased a Seagate product by providing:
+Provides various features for the end user who has purchased a product by providing:

 1. Product Registration
 2. Software Download Specific to the Product, and OS
-3. Link to Seagate Knowledge Base Articles
+3. Link to Knowledge Base Articles
 4. Redeeming Product Offers if any etc.

 # Move it from JQuery to React.js